Health Systems Leadership and Administration

 On-campus requirements for the Health Systems Leadership and Administration Program

-All of the courses in the MN – HSLA program are online.
-The means that, orientation and residences aside, you do not have to come to campus weekly for classes.
-The MN-HSLA program includes 3 mandatory on-campus sessions where students must be on campus in Toronto:
+All of the courses in the MN – HSLA program are online using both synchronous and asynchronous instruction.
+This means that, orientation and residences aside, you do not have to come to campus weekly for classes.
+Please note, you may be required to be available at certain times during the week for synchronous course activities.
+The schedule will be announced no later than the first day of class.
+The MN-HSLA program includes three mandatory on-campus sessions where students must be on campus in Toronto:

-- Year 1 Residency (embedded in the NUR 1151H course) is typically for 1 week in mid-March
+2. Year 1 Residency (embedded in the NUR 1151H course) is typically for three to four days in mid-March

-- Year 2 Residency (embedded in the NUR 1169Y course) is typically for 1 week during the last week of June
+3. Year 2 Residency (embedded in the NUR 1169Y course) is typically for two to three days during the last week of June